Sukankrishnan/21Days21Tips/#day10(API_Automation).md

 API testing can be automated to an extent.
-It will help to reduce the task redundancy manually and get more time to focus on other tasks.
+It will help to reduce the manual task redundancy and get more time to focus on other tasks.

 Some of the points to consider in effective API automation